SocketCluster/socketcluster/README.md

 SocketCluster is a fast, highly scalable HTTP + WebSocket (engine.io) server which lets you build multi-process realtime systems/apps that make use of all CPU cores on a machine/instance.
-It removes the limitations of having to run your Node.js server as a single thread.
+It removes the limitations of having to run your Node.js server as a single thread and makes your backend resilient (auto-respawn, aggregated error logging).
+SC is designed to scale horizontally too - By simply listening to socket events on the client-side, your clients can be made to automatically
+(and securely) subscribe to distributed message queues on the backend - SC only delivers particular events to clients who actually need them.
+You just have to hook up your store to a message queue like RabbitMQ.

 SocketCluster was designed to be modular so that you can run other frameworks like express on top of it (or build your own!)